mth229/mth229.github.io/newton.md

 of converging.
 In this project, we'll see how to implement the algorithm, try some examples, and then look at what can go wrong.

-The `Roots` package provides a function `newton` for easily performing Newton's method, and more usefully we will see that `fzero` can be used for root finding with an algorithm that is a bit more robust than Newton's method.
+The `MTH229` package provides a function `newton` for easily performing Newton's method, utilizing a function from the `Roots` package.
+More usefully, we will see that `fzero`, which we used for bisection, can also be used for root finding with an algorithm that is a bit more robust than Newton's method.